Code-Institute-Submissions/first-milestone-project-10/README.md

 The site is hosted on Github pages at this [address](https://stiofaneimeid.github.io/first-milestone-project/ "git repo").
 Originally designed using Cloud9's workspace feature, a git remote was set up in the Cloud9 workspace and updates pushed to the Github repository.

-In order to run the code locally please clone this repository directly in to an editor by pasting `git clone https://github.com/stiofanEimeid/first-milestone-project.git` into the terminal.
+In order to run the code locally, please clone this repository directly in to an editor by pasting `git clone https://github.com/stiofanEimeid/first-milestone-project.git` into the terminal.
 To remove the repository, type “git remote rm origin” in to the terminal.

 ## Credits